-Revenue includes amounts earned from (i) subscribers to our broadband communications and mobile services and (ii) interconnect fees, mobile handset sales, installation fees and advertising revenue.
+Revenue includes amounts earned from (i) subscribers to our broadband communication and other fixed-line services (collectively referred to herein as "cable subscription revenue") and our mobile services and (ii) interconnect fees, mobile handset sales, installation fees and advertising revenue.
 Consistent with the presentation of our revenue categories in note 11 to our condensed consolidated financial statements, we use the term "subscription revenue" in the following discussion to refer to amounts received from subscribers for ongoing services, excluding installation fees.
 In the following tables, mobile subscription revenue excludes the related interconnect revenue.